 Marie Flinkfeldt's research focuses on social interaction in various institutional settings.
 Examining how people talk to each other is a way to explore aspects of culture, morality and identity as they are "talked into being."
 Flinkfeldt defended her PhD thesis, "Legitimacy Work: Managing Sick Leave Legitimacy in Interaction", in 2016.
-She is currently assistant professor (biträdande lektor) at the Centre for Social Work (CESAR) at the Department of Sociology at Uppsala University.
+She is currently assistant professor (biträdande lektor/associate senior lecturer) at the Department of Social Work at Uppsala University.

 Flinkfeldt has been a postdoctoral researcher at Uppsala University and Umeå University, and a recurring visiting scholar at Loughborough University and University of California Santa Barbara (UCSB).
-Since April 2020, she works as an assistant professor (biträdande lektor) at the Centre for social work (CESAR), at the Department of sociology at Uppsala University.
+Since April 2020, she works as an assistant professor (biträdande lektor/associate senior lecturer) at the Department of social work at Uppsala University.